vcartellea/Getting-and-Cleaning-Data/README.md

 #Getting and Cleaning Data Course Project (Coursera)

->This repository includes documentation and code
->for the course project of 'Getting and Cleaning Data',
+>This repository includes documentation and code for the course project of 'Getting and Cleaning Data', available in Coursera.
->available in Coursera.

 The repository includes the following files:

 - A R script named `'run_analysis.R'` to prepare a tidy dataset
 - A `'README.md'` file describing how the script works
-- A `'CODEBOOK.md'` file describing the variables
+- A `'CODEBOOK.md'` file describing the variables and the script in detail
 - A `'subset.txt'` file, which is the tidy dataset created by the run_analysis.R script